 Palm Beach County, Florida

-Collier County, Florida
+Miami-Dade County, Florida

 Indian River County, Florida

 Cherokee County, Georgia

-Williamson County, Tennessee
+Franklin County, Tennessee

 Chesterfield County, Virginia

 For 38 years PublixÂ® and P&G have been committed to supporting Special Olympics and its athletes.
 Your purchase of a Special Olympics torch in-store continues the support of this great cause.

 Thank you for being a Fan.